JulGvoz/twisted-fates/README.md

 Zenith was marked by [Neolith](#Neolith) the previous night, and another marked player died today.
 Zenith chooses themselves and [Calamity](#Calamity), but [Calamity](#Calamity) is killed by the [Savage](#Savage).

 Zenith chooses the [Apostle](#Apostle) and [Cutthroat](#Cutthroat).
 Neither of them are protected, because they are on different teams.
 The [Neolith](#Neolith)'s ability kills the [Apostle](#Apostle).

+Zenith chooses the Weaver tonight.
+Cutthroat tries to kill the Weaver, but Weaver survives.

+Zenith chose themselves tonight.
+The next day, Calamity is executed.
+Zenith is killed by Calamity's ability.

 ## Calamity
 "The 1st time you are executed (not the 1st day), all living players die & all dead players come back to life.
 You stay dead."